GIScience/gis-training-resource-center/_sources/content/Wiki/en_qgis_visualisation_wiki.md

 7. Click OK
 8. __Repeat the same process__ for the Adm1 layer, using the same colour as for Adm0 (it will be in "Recent colors) and leave the stroke width at 0.26.
 9. Now we can see the boundaries of the country and its states, and behind that we can see the districts (Adm2).
-10. Let's make the districts layer's style consistent with the others.
+10. Lets make the district layer's style consistent with the others.

 <br/><br/>